Reducing the U.S. abortion rate by

 need for abortion, they remind us, is to prevent unintended pregnancies."

 Almost half of all pregnancies in the U.S. are unintended and unexpected.
-Almost half of them end in an abortion.
+About 42% of those pregnancies are terminated by an abortion.

 A potential problem: opposition to the use of